Upper Heyford is a small village about 6 miles northwest of Bicester in Oxfordshire.

 The village comprises just over 100 homes: a mixture of original 1700s and 1800s Cotswold stone cottages, converted barns, stone-brick houses, 1950s and ’60s brick bungalows and rendered houses.
 The most recent houses have Cotswold stone exteriors, more in keeping with the village’s character.

 The village green is overlooked by the old school, now a private house.
-The village has allotments, sports ground (home of Heyford United football team), village hall, children’s playground, and The Barley Mow public house.
+The village has allotments, sports ground (home of Heyford United football team), village hall, Victorian reading room, two children’s playgrounds, and The Barley Mow public house.